 This page is about our rescue in Egypt and not 'Safe Haven Egypt USA'

-When they enter Haven some cats look fine, some have broken bones or infections. – And some come with hidden problems.
+When they enter the Haven, some cats look absolutely fine whilst others have obvious broken bones or infections.
+A few may come with hidden problems.

-New arrivals at Haven get the full medical treatment SHE can offer.
-A treatment that is of high standing for local norms.
+New arrivals at Haven get the full medical treatment we can offer, considered a high standard compared to local norms.

-Nevertheless that level of care is likely lower then those typically available in the countries where our cats travel to.
+However, that level of care is lower then what is typically available in the cats’ adoptive countries.

+When a new cats enters the Haven, it initially goes into a quarantine area.
+There it will be examined, vaccinated, de-wormed and de-fleaed.
 We divide them is several groups who live together.
-While still large we try to make those groups a small as possible.
-When a cat has an adopter it goes to a special small living group for cats that have adopters and are under increased scrutiny.
+While still large, we try to make those groups a small as possible.
+When a cat has a confirmed adopter, it goes to the “travel lounge,” a special, small living group for cats with adopters.
+This group of cats is closely watched for any signs of illness that may not have been previously identified.

-When we notice a cat has a problem we inform the adoption candidate.
-We do what we can to treat it.
-We do not send a cat that is sick knowingly to the adopter.
-If there is a health issue the cat does not fly. – Even if the adopter wishes that.
+When we notice a cat has a problem we inform the adopter immediately.
+Locally, we do what we can to treat the issue.
+We would *NEVER* knowingly send a sick cat to a new home.
+If there is a health issue, the cat does not fly, even if the adopter wants it to travel.

 We do what we can to keep our cats as healthy as possible.